sisby-folk/tinkerers-quilt/README.md

 Some.
 [They reveal as you play to mitigate players getting overwhelmed]

 These quests can help players discover these parts of the game, and have rewards to provide helpful shortcuts.
-Complete all quests of a special interest to complete its **Patron Quest** for very special rewards and bragging banners.
+Complete all quests of a special interest to complete its **Patron Quest** for normally unobtainable rewards!

 ### Information